Jagorawi Golf & Country Club

 (one of the most challenging courses in Indonesia)

 Jagorawi Golf & Country Club is situated 60 minutes from the center of Jakarta off the Jagorawi toll road.
-Three courses make up in total 45 holes.
+Three courses make up in a total of 45 holes.
 Both the Old Course and the New Course have hosted the Indonesian Open.

 Opened in 1981 and designed by Thomson, Wolveridge & Perret, the Old Course is one of the most challenging in Indonesia.
 It demands precise shot accuracy to have any chance to a good score.
 Fairways are mostly of native grass which adds to the difficulty as the ball neither sits up nor comes out clean when stuck.